jameson-m-jolley/Scizzors/README.md

 7. We will leverage compiler-enabled safety features (e.g., debug and safe builds, sanitizers) during development and testing.
 8. Every function/macro that calls another function is required to have a unit test to validate its behavior and correctness.
     **NOTE:** These tests must be declared in `test` blocks at the bottom of the same file as the code they are testing.
+9.  const's and vars that need to be computed then stored in a struct must fallow the naming convection and be padded with an _ so we can maintain the namespace
+// EXAMPLE:
+// blk:{
+// const _foo_ = ... ;
+// return struct {
+//          const foo = _foo_
+//      }
+//    }
 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.